Abbasid Palace: Debate on the building's origins

 During the many episodes of archeology, restoration, and excavations, many discoveries were made such as the northern side of the courtyard is occupied by a structure that is topped by six domes suggesting Ottoman-like features.
 But no epigraphic evidence was found to suggest this was a caliph's palace or to back up its origins in general.

 Due to this, researchers and historians studying the complex gave it many names according to their opinions and research.
 It was first called Iwan al-Qal'ah or the Palace of the Castle.
 They also debated on which of the Abbasid palaces this one was if it was one.
 Some historians, including Iraqi historians Mustafa Jawad and Ya'qub Sarkis, supported the idea that it was the palace of caliph al-Nasir, relying on historical and schematic evidence, including what Andalusian traveler Ibn Jubayr mentioned on his trip to Baghdad where he reported seeing Caliph al-Nasir as he descended with his boat to his palace at the top of the eastern side on the Tigris River's shore.
 This matches with the location of the palace as it is at the top of the eastern side along with the old wall of Baghdad that still has its foundations remaining in the wall of the palace.
 Al-Nasir demolished the walls and built this palace in its place between 1180 and 1184.
-The architecture of the complex is also an important factor as it mirrors the architecture of another Abbasid structure, al-Mustansiriyya Madrasa.
+The architecture of the complex is also an important factor as it mirrors the architecture of another Abbasid structure, the Mustansiriyya Madrasa.
 Factors such as the gate, the iwans, and the structure suggest it dates back to the Abbasid Caliphate.
 Traditionally, its considered a place where the caliph would meet dignitaries and visitors.

-Although it was also argued that the palace may belong to Caliph al-Mustansir or that the building was a madrasa called "al-Sharabiyya Madrasa" instead of an Abbasid caliph's palace.
+Although it was also argued that the palace may belong to Caliph al-Mustansir or that the building was a madrasa called the "Sharabiyya Madrasa" instead of an Abbasid caliph's palace.
 Many scholars have rejected the idea that this complex was intended to be a palace.
 Suggesting that it was the Sharabiyya Madrasa, or at the very least a madrasa, instead due to its architectural similarities to the Mustansiriyya Madrasa.
 Mainly, the architecture and the two levels contain side rooms that are large enough to be classrooms and house students.
 Despite arguments that the complex was allegedly a madrasa, there is also evidence that challenges this perspective.
 The historical sources suggest that the complex's location was home to the old Baghdad citadel and historically has been an administration center.
 Furthermore, historical sources have been silent on the alleged madrasa and that medieval complexes often share typological features.
 Therefore, it has been agreed that the complex may have been at least an Abbasid palace.
 (Note: Despite the disagreements, the complex became publicly known as the "Abbasid Palace.")